Code Hunter: Alternative Energy, NEC-2020

 Christel Hunter

-Christel Hunter is vice president of engineering for Cerro Wire.
-Chris is a senior associate member of IAEI and serves as President for the Southern Nevada Chapter of IAEI.
+Christel Hunter is vice president of standards for Cerro Wire.
+Chris serves as President for the Southern Nevada Chapter of IAEI.
 Chris also serves on NEC CMP-6 and CMP-13, NFPA 921, NFPA 70B, NFPA 73 and UL STPs 62, 83, 719 and 4703.
-Chris is a Certified Standards Professional, Master Electrician, and LEED Accredited Professional.
+Chris is a Professional Safety and Health Officer, Certified Standards Professional, Master Electrician, and LEED Accredited Professional.